-How does one be good at landing job offers?
+So how does one be good at landing job offers?

 Besides obtaining CFA charters, the other thing the team here at 300 Hours has been historically pretty successful at are job offers.
 Having switched jobs multiple times each, every one of us is also well acquainted with the art of applying and obtaining jobs.

-For Part 1, let's talk about the base skill of crafting an effective CV.
+Now let’s talk about the base skill of crafting an effective CV.

 CV writing is a massive pain in the ass.
 It’s highly open-ended, you haven’t a clue what’s important, and there’s no end to how much you can edit and format.
 But having a killer CV is highly important.
 Once you’ve crafted a really eye-popping CV, you can duplicate that baby and send it in all directions.
 CVs get you interviews.